BonoboPLC/lojjo_wiki/administration/games.md

 In the normal flow, when one Game Instance gets filled up or starts on a schedule, a new one is automatically created for other players to register in.
 Like an hourly game or an instant game that just filled up.

-If a game is set to closed, the current Game Instance will be the last one and no new Game Instances will be created thereafter.
+If a game is set to closed, the current open Game Instance will be the last one and no new Game Instances will be created thereafter.

 > **Usage note:** Set the game to closed if you are planning to turn off the game, or as part of gracefully shutting the system down for maintenance and upgrades.
 {.is-success}